abapGit/abapGit/CONTRIBUTING.md

 5: After the pull request is merged, abapmerge will automatically run to build the non-include version of abapGit.

 Every time a commit is pushed to the master branch, https://travis-ci.org/ will be triggered to perform the build.
 It will use [abapmerge](https://github.com/larshp/abapmerge) to merge all the includes into a single file, the build can be downloaded from http://larshp.github.io/abapGit/build/zabapgit.txt

+Alternatively, use the GitHub webinterface to change the files and submit a pull request.